 The Museum contains the following collections:

 Megaro Gyzi, founded in 1980 by the Catholic Diocese of Santorini, is a non-profit organization housed in Fira, to the 17th-century old family mansion of exceptional architectural interest.
 It aims to promote the cultural and spiritual life in Santorini.

-The idea to support initiatives which would promote the whole historical and cultural heritage of the island of Santorini (Thera), as well as of the Cyclades and the Aegean in general, was first born in 1969 when Mr. Petros M. Nomikos became President of the Organizing Committee of the 1st Congress on Thera.
+The idea to support initiatives that would promote the whole historical and cultural heritage of the island of Santorini (Thera), as well as of the Cyclades and the Aegean in general, was first born in 1969 when Mr. Petros M. Nomikos became President of the Organizing Committee of the 1st Congress on Thera.
 This received further nurture with the creation by the Petros M. Nomikos family of two non-profit cultural organizations, The Thera Foundation, and Idryma Theras – Petros M. Nomikos incorporated in the United States and Greece respectively.
 Collaborating closely between them, as well as with other Greek and international organizations and institutions, the sister foundations have been responsible for a wide variety of cultural activities, which aim at promoting archaeological and geological research about the island.
 The primary focus of their activities lies in sponsoring, with every means possible, the preservation and promotion of the findings unearthed at the prehistoric site of Akrotiri.

 The tradition of Santorini kept alive in Kontochori Fira, in a cave that was built before a half-century or so.
 Where today houses the Folklore Museum, which is worth visiting the traveler.
 The Folklore Museum was founded by Emmanuel A. Hardy, lawyer, journalist, and director of the newspaper “New Theraic”.
 The house, which houses, remained untouched by the earthquake of 1956, was restored in 1973 and then placed in this antique furniture, family heirlooms, the position utilitarian belong.
 In 1993 it was built in the museum wing to house the Gallery and laboratories, as well as the church of Agios Konstantinos, in memory of the owner of Emm Constanti property.
 Lignos, uncle of the founder.